devopness/devopness/docs/cloud-provider-credentials/add-digitalocean-credential.md

     featured:
 ---

-> If you don't have access to an DigitalOcean account, you can create an account for free following the cloud provider specific guide [DigitalOcean Free Trial Offer](https://www.digitalocean.com/try/free-trial-offer)
+> If you don't have access to a DigitalOcean account, you can create an account for free following the cloud provider specific guide [DigitalOcean Free Trial Offer](https://www.digitalocean.com/try/free-trial-offer)

 1. Log in to [DigitalOcean Control Panel](https://cloud.digitalocean.com/)
 1. In the navigation panel on the left side, click `API`